 Section A Executive Committee

-The Executive Committee of the Board of Directors shall consist of the Foundation's elected officers, the immediate past Board Chair, the Standing Committee Chairs and the voting members ex-officio (President of the College and the College District Trustee).
+The Executive Committee of the Board of Directors shall consist of the Foundation's elected officers, the immediate past Board Chair, the Standing Committee Chairs and the voting members ex-officio (President of the College or designee and the College District Trustee).
 The Board Chair shall be the Chair of the Executive Committee.

 The Executive Committee shall meet at the call of the Chair.
 The physical or electronic presence of a majority shall constitute a quorum of the committee and the affirmative vote of a majority of the members shall be necessary for the adoption of any action.